Dynacirc SRO

 IX.
 Warnings, Important Precautions, and Careful Administration

-A. General Safety Warnings and Alerts
+General Safety Warnings and Alerts

 The administration of Dynacirc SRO is accompanied by a spectrum of safety warnings.
 These alerts are disseminated to preempt any inadvertent complications and to inform healthcare providers of potential hazards.
-They include, but are not limited to, cautions regarding:
+They include but are not limited to, cautions regarding:

 - Rapid fluctuations in cardiovascular parameters.